icerpc/icerpc-csharp/README.md

 To bridge this gap, IceRPC provides a multiplexing adapter called [Slic][slic].
 Slic implements a QUIC-like multiplexed transport over any duplex transport such as TCP.
-This way, you can use IceRPC with QUIC, with TCP (via Slic), and with various other traditional transports such as Bluetooth Bluetooth, and named pipes[^1].
+This way, you can use IceRPC with QUIC, with TCP (via Slic), and with various other traditional transports such as Bluetooth and named pipes[^1].

 ## Modern C# and .NET